IN COLORS PROJECT | ED#4

 IN COLORS PROJECT Selection

-Between 50 and 70 works will be selected for the IN COLORS PROJECT ED#2 HOME exhibition.
+Between 50 and 70 works will be selected for the IN COLORS PROJECT ED#3 JOY exhibition.

 - All authors with selected works will benefit from Lumicroma's promotion channels: visibility in the future digital platform, a trilingual website dedicated exclusively to Photography and Photographers; identification in contents (individual or as a whole) in social media; identification in institutional promotion dossiers and in the media.